Social Media 101

 Join the Conversation

-Once you're up and running, follow CCNY on Facebook, Twitter, Instagram, LinkedIn, and YouTube, and CCNY will follow you.
-Notify us to ensure that your social media presence is included on the forthcoming CCNY Social Media Feeds page and to facilitate information-sharing among CCNY social media managers.
+Once you're up and running, follow CCNY on Facebook, Twitter (X), Instagram, LinkedIn, and YouTube, and CCNY will follow you.
+Notify us to facilitate information-sharing among CCNY social media managers and whenever questions arise.

 Remember the "social" in social media: Follow key people and organizations in your field, as well as here on campus: CCNY, your school or division, fellow schools and divisions, and other CCNY accounts of interest.
 Watch your feeds, and engage daily or weekly with the community you want to be a part of.
 CCNY may tag you in its own social media posts to add visibility to your social media presence and program.
 When that happens, be a good neighbor and like, share, or retweet.